Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

  age of empires; brahmanas convert enemies (neither spy, nor body double,.; unless double-teamed, or more #gangbang what was that chess game where the avatars… it was like harry potter chess?)

-as i played pancguti using dice (now it's the only way; i do remember how to find the best stones though they can be carved, and i like stoner games, but getting stoned is in a superposition; high v fucked to death); i realised the dice that fall are /zeroed|negated|../, and you can choose to risk rolling them around (like speedwalking), and you can apply mathematics to multiple s/ides/faces/ n colours = best of n v.. https://en.wikipedia.org/wiki/Pancha-Gauda https://en.wikipedia.org/wiki/Pancha-Dravida
+as i played pancguti using dice (now it's the only way; i do remember how to find the best stones though they can be carved, and i like stoner games, but getting stoned is in a superposition; high v fucked to death); i realised the dice that fall are /zeroed|negated|../, and you can choose to risk rolling them around (like speedwalking), and you can apply mathematics to multiple s/ides/faces/, but must catch to count against no"-thing", or less n colours = best of n v.. https://en.wikipedia.org/wiki/Pancha-Gauda https://en.wikipedia.org/wiki/Pancha-Dravida